JMBQ/URC/README_en.md

-* this guy's english is bad
+* this guy's english is bad， translation by software, issues don't use English abbreviation

 # For Honkai Impact 3
 * Game server： Unlimited